sea-erkin/goCertCheck/readme.md

 # What does this thing do?

-Checks cert.sh for certificates issued for a list of provided URLs as well as certificates issued for subdomains of the provided URLs
+Checks cert.sh for certificates issued for a list of provided URLs as well as certificates issued for subdomains of the provided URLs.
+I.e. https://crt.sh/?q=%25.erkin.xyz

 # How does it do this?